What to Expect from Laser Hair Removal

 A permanent solution sounds almost too good to be a true, but it’s a reality for the millions of men and women who have tried laser hair removal.
 The advanced technology we use here at SkinSpirit is able to zero in on the pigment in the targeted hairs.
 We then calibrate the laser to only affect that pigment, which means we’re able to isolate the follicle and deactivate it.

 Are you thinking about laser hair removal?
-Visit us in Mill Valley, Palo Alto, Walnut Creek, or Los Gatos, California — or in the Seattle metro area, find us in University Village, Bellevue Square, or Redmond for a complimentary consultation.
+Visit us in Burlingame, Oakland, Mill Valley, Palo Alto, Walnut Creek, San Francisco, Los Gatos, California — or in the Seattle metro area, find us in University Village, Bellevue Square, or Redmond for a complimentary consultation.
 For now, here’s how to prepare for each point in the laser hair removal procedure.

 Before Laser Hair Removal

 - Stay out of the sun.
 Laser hair removal works best when there’s a big contrast between the color of the treated hair and the color of skin — that why darker hair is so receptive to a variety of lasers.
 In order to maximize this contrast, avoid sun exposure and tanning beds in the weeks leading up to your procedure.

 - Shave the treatment area.
 It may seem counterintuitive, but it actually helps us get more precise results.
 On the other hand, please refrain from hair removal methods that affect the root of the hair, such as waxing, plucking, or depilatories.

 - Plan to stay for up to an hour.
 Appointments that focus on smaller areas of hair, such as the upper lip, will be shorter.
 It’s best to set aside an hour, though.
 You’ll be able to go about your day as normal once your visit is over.

 (Here’s a recent example of our laser hair removal treatment sessions.)